 What is Process Service?

 A service of process, or simply known as process service, is a legal procedure in the United States, which declares all parties must be notified when facing legal action against them in a court of law or an administrative court.
 Process service is accomplished through the delivery of a set or series of documents describing the legal action.
 Examples of documents that compromise service of process include summonses, complaints, subpoenas, writs, and other court documents.
-These documents are delivered to the individual whom the legal action is directed by a process server.
+These documents are delivered to the individual to whom the legal action is directed by a process server.
 Service of process must be served by an individual who is not a party to the case.

 United States legal procedure requires that each party in a case should be notified if actions are taken against them in a court of law.
 Process serving is an important aspect of the Due Process of Law.